How often do you look at your phone in a day?

 Unregulated text messages are no good.

-Keeping the annoyance at a minimum for the people we reach out to is why laws around texting are so important.
+Keeping the annoyance at a minimum for the people we reach out to is why laws around texting are so relevant.

-Most countries have regulations regarding text message marketing, with subtle variations that you need to be aware of.
+Most countries have regulations regarding text message marketing. you need to be aware of the subtle variations.

 The Telephone Consumer Protection Act by the Federal Communications Commission has laws in place for organizations to follow when collecting contacts or sending text messages.